 Web design was the very first service that we offered, and it's still one of our main services today.
 Even with all of the social media channels and Google My Business profiles, a website is still an important marketing tool today.
 If you're selling products online, it's especially important.
 Our website has definitely been our main lead source for the last decade due to our SEO work.
 In addition to generating leads and sales, a website can be used to inform your audience and even facilitate internal communication.

 We offer web design and development services to small businesses throughout the United States.
 We have web design and SEO clients as far west as Phoenix, AZ and as far north as Albany, NY.
-With that being said, there are two areas which we prefer to take clients form because we can regularly meet them in-person - the Metro Atlanta, GA and the Tampa Bay, FL areas.
+With that being said, there are two cities which we prefer to take clients form because we can regularly meet them in-person - St. Petersburg, FL and Atlanta, GA.

 Regardless of the pandemic, we know that nothing beats an in-person meeting.
 Not emails.
 Not phone calls.
 Not Zoom meetings.
 Nothing.
 Communication in an-person meeting is clearer, and the connection is stronger.
 Many web design companies shy away from in-person meetings because they lack of personable staff members, but not us.
 We welcome them.
 Long-term business relationships are what we are after.
 Come work with us, and you'll find out that we offer a lot more services than web design.

 Our team builds responsive websites meaning your website will adapt to your mobile phone, tablet, and computer.
 Regardless of if you use us for SEO to help your site generate more leads, we'll make it SEO ready.
 We'll set up a Google Analytics and a Google Search Console account on your website.

 We'll make suggestions on what kind of pages or elements you should have on your website, also.
 If it's possible for us to visit you in-person, we'll even take photos of your business.
 The quality of photography can drastically improve the look of a website.